Pagure/pagure/doc/install.rst

-Installing pagure
+Installing Pagure
 =================

-There are two ways to install pagure:
+There are two ways to install Pagure:

 * via the RPM package (recommended if you are using a RPM-based GNU/Linux distribution)
 * via the setup.py

-Installing pagure via RPM
+Installing Pagure via RPM
 -------------------------

 Here as well there are two ways of obtaining the RPM: